metabrainz/musicbrainz-server/INSTALL.md

     If you plan on accessing musicbrainz-server inside a web browser, you should install Node and its package manager, npm.
 Do this by running:

-        sudo apt-get install nodejs npm nodejs-legacy
+        sudo apt-get install nodejs npm

+    Depending on your Ubuntu version, another package might be required, too:

+        sudo apt-get install nodejs-legacy

-    The latter package is only necessary where it exists, so a warning about the package not being found is not a problem.
+    This is only needed where it exists, so a warning about the package not being found is not a problem.

 8. Standard Development Tools